 On the first page of the Property Disclosure form, there is list of parties who are exempt from the requirement to disclose… transfers via foreclosure and succession being the most common.
 Obviously the lender or asset manager handling a foreclosure would have no personal knowledge about the history of the property.
 However, there is sometimes a gray area pertaining to successions.

 If the executor (or an attorney) for an estate was not close to the deceased, it is understandable he might have little knowledge about the condition of the property being sold.
 Thus the reason for the exemption.

 On the other hand, many times the executor is a close relative, knew the deceased, and was even the one helping out in times of difficulty or in the aftermath of a storm.
 Quite often the executor may have even lived with the decedent for a number of years.
 So when a Realtor knows of this relationship, it is paramount that as much disclosure be made as possible, in spite of the exemption.

 For example, the executor may need to check ‘not known’ regarding electrical or plumbing systems, but might have knowledge whether the home had ever flooded… it is a matter of integrity that the listing agent ask the right questions and insist on any disclosures that should be made available to the buyer.

-In the discussion about disclosures, I have a huge bone to pick with real estate agents/brokers who fail to insist on honesty from their sellers… and even suborn outright dishonesty and deception.
+In the discussion about disclosures, I have a huge bone to pick with sellers who deliberately lie by omission.

 I had a case in N.O. where the seller completed the property disclosures with a Y or N all the way through, but with regards to the roof, checked off NK – for not known.
 Wouldn’t you know, the buyer’s home inspection revealed plastic tubs in the attic to collect rain water… wonder who put those up there?